hyorkim11/hyorkim11.github.io/_projects/pdp-optimization.md

 }
 </style>

-# Sneaking in UX Enhancements While Tackling Inefficiencies
+# PDP IA Enhancements

-A reprioritization of the most important data points of our product details page, whilst tackling tech-debt.
+A reprioritization of the most important data points of our product details page (PDP), whilst tackling tech-debt and logistical inefficiencies.

 <table>
   <tr>